SKona306/Coordinate/capstone-proposal.md

 * Users can share an itinerary, send to-do items, and other important information to group members. ( firebases real time database)

 * Users can make posts to the group (activity and hotel suggestions, post about upcoming weather, etc.).
-Posts can be up or down voted.

 * Itinerary will update when time-based events pass.
 (Firebase Timestamp )